Key terms used :

 Ans.
 For each course in any semester of the programme the student is pursuing, books/ study material shall be provided as soft copies and hard copies (wherever required).

 Ans.
-Ideally each student will be required to undergo campus immersion at TISS Main Campus (Mumbai), or TISS off-campuses (Hyderabad/ Guwahati/ Tuljapur) once in each semester i.e. twice a year for approximately two-week duration.
+Ideally each student will be required to undergo campus immersion at TISS Main Campus (Mumbai), or TISS off-campuses (Hyderabad/ Guwahati/ Tuljapur) once in each semester i.e. twice a year, preferably during the 1st year.
 Schedule will be shared in advance.
-However, SVE may consider clubbing both the visits into a single slot (scheduled once a year).
+However, SSE may consider clubbing both the visits into a single slot (scheduled once a year).

-11. Does the programme fees include lodging and boarding facility, during campus immersion at SVE?
+11. Does the programme fees include lodging and boarding facility, during campus immersion at SSE?

 Ans.
 No. The student is required to arrange and pay for his/her lodging and boarding facilities.
-However, TISS-SVE will facilitate for the same.
+However, TISS-SSE will facilitate for the same.

 12. Is it mandatory for the student to attend the campus immersion at the TISS campuses?